FebrianFrancione/Message-Board-Web-Application/README.md

 # SOEN-387-A2: Web-Services and Applications
-Message Board following MVC structure.MySql database used to store data, ranging from users to uploaded files.
+Message Board application.
+Follows MVC structure, MySql database used to store data, ranging from users to uploaded files.
 The files use varying-length binary strings or BLOBS.
 The application functionalities are as follows: Login/Logout the user, Post manipulations (create,delete,update,search and view),add File attachments, download File attachments and User authentication.

 ## Created By